Skip to content

 Prof. Dr. Stoffel:

-Yes, I have already carried out this test myself and I can still remember how excitedly I was awaiting the result!
-I can reveal that I was very pleased that the methods I practiced also seem to have a positive effect on me...
+Yes, I have already carried out this test myself and I can still remember how excited I was when I waited for the results!
+I can reveal that I was very pleased that the methods I practiced were also working well for me...

 I have already recommended the epiAge test to many of my patients who really appreciate how easy it is to perform and who have also been eagerly awaiting their results.

-Some then contacted us based on the results to plan possible improvement measures.
+Some of them then contacted us based on the results to plan possible improvement measures.

-On the one hand, we have the genetics that we inherit and which are, in principle, not changeable (comparable to the entire hard drive of a computer).
-On the other hand, there is epigenetics with the knowledge (analogous to the hard drive sector that is read) that we can positively influence our genes through our lifestyle.
+On the one hand, we have genetics, which we inherit and which are essentially unchangeable (comparable to the entire hard drive of a computer).
+On the other hand, there is epigenetics, with the knowledge (analogous to the hard drive sector that is read) that we can positively influence our genes through our lifestyle.

-The exciting thing about the epigenetic concept is that it involves biochemical changes (often in the form of so-called Methyl groups), which the “hard drive” (=genetics) allows to be read in different areas.
+The exciting thing about the epigenetic concept is that it involves biochemical changes (often in the form of so-called methyl groups) that allow the "hard drive" (=genetics) to be read in different areas.
 This means that the activation or deactivation of genes is the relevant, epigenetically measurable factor.

 Ideally, the targeted improvement of risks over a period of 1-2 years and thus a positive influence on biological age is possible.